 Techniques such as k-Nearest Neighbors (k-NN), Support Vector Machines (SVMs), and similar clustering algorithms are widely used for time series clustering and classification tasks.
 These methods are robust and powerful, and often are used to establish baseline performance for new data sets and applications.
-Chandralekha & Shenbagavadivu [75] explored clustering and classification in machine learning, particularly for predicting heart disease by analyzing various medical diagnostic parameters and patterns.
-They compared unsupervised learning (like K-means, K-modes, K-medoids) and supervised learning (such as SVM, Random Forest, Decision Tree, and k-NN).
-Senthil & Suseendran [76] proposed a Sliding Window Technique-based Improved Association Rule Mining with Enhanced SVM (SWT-IARM with ESVM) for time series data classification.
+Chandralekha & Shenbagavadivu [81] explored clustering and classification in machine learning by investigating the prediction of heart disease from various medical diagnostic parameters and patterns.
+They compared unsupervised learning (e.g., K-means, K-modes, K-medoids) and supervised learning (e.g., SVM, Random Forest, Decision Tree, and k-NN).
+Senthil & Suseendran [82] proposed a Sliding Window Technique-based Improved Association Rule Mining with Enhanced SVM (SWT-IARM with ESVM) for time series data classification.
 This approach focuses on efficient rule discovery and classification by combining ESVM classification with IARM for more accurate rule classification.

-Ougiaroglou et al. [77] explored the application of data reduction techniques as a preprocessing step before training Neural Networks and SVMs for time series classification.
+Ougiaroglou et al. [83] explored the application of data reduction techniques as a preprocessing step before training neural networks and SVMs for time series classification.
 They also proposed a new data reduction technique based on the k-median clustering algorithm.
-Yang et al. [78] developed a kernel fuzzy c-means clustering-based fuzzy SVM algorithm (KFCM-FSVM) for dealing with classification problems involving outliers or noises, using FCM clustering in the high-dimensional feature space.
-Sathyamoorthy & Sivasankar [79] presented a hybrid approach where clustering algorithms are used to reduce the training dataset size, followed by applying complex algorithms like SVM and MLP for classification on the reduced data set.
+Yang et al. [84] developed a kernel fuzzy c-means clustering-based fuzzy SVM algorithm (KFCM-FSVM) for dealing with classification problems involving outliers or noises, using FCM clustering in a high-dimensional feature space.
+Sath-yamoorthy & Sivasankar [85] presented a hybrid approach where clustering algorithms were used to reduce the training dataset size, followed by the application of complex algorithms like SVM and MLP for classification on the reduced data set.

 Advanced algorithms such as Isolation Forest, One-Class SVM, and Autoencoders are used to identify unusual patterns or outliers in time series data, crucial in fraud detection and system health monitoring.
-Aguilar et al. [80] proposed the first interpretable autoencoder based on decision trees, designed to handle categorical data without the need to transform data representation.
-This model provides a natural explanation for experts in application areas and is among the top-ranked anomaly detection algorithms, along with One-class SVM and Gaussian Mixture.
-Park et al. [81] proposed multi-modal anomaly detection in embedded systems using time-correlated measurements of power consumption and memory accesses.
+Aguilar et al. [86] proposed the first interpretable autoencoder based on decision trees, designed to handle categorical data without the need to transform data representation.
+This model provides a natural explanation for experts in application areas and is among the top-ranked anomaly detection algorithms, along with One-Class SVM and Gaussian mixtures.
+Park et al. [87] proposed multi-modal anomaly detection in embedded systems using time-correlated measurements of power consumption and memory accesses.
 They trained one-class SVM and isolation forest classifiers for anomaly detection, showing accurate detection of anomalies.

-Ma & Perkins [82] introduced a new algorithm for time-series novelty detection based on one-class SVMs.
-They converted time-series into vectors in phase spaces and interpreted novel events as outliers of the "normal" distribution, showing promising performance of the algorithm.
-Alfeo et al. [83] proposed an anomaly detection approach based on deep learning for smart manufacturing.
-They combined an autoencoder with a discriminator based on general heuristics, proving the convenience of this approach against isolation forest in industrial applications.
-Yang et al. [84] proposed a high-dimensional anomaly detection algorithm based on isolated forest with a deep autoencoder (AE-IForest), mapping high-dimensional data to a low-dimensional space and fusing reconstruction error with data isolation scores for anomaly detection.
+Ma & Perkins [88] introduced a new algorithm for time-series novelty detection based on one-class SVMs.
+They converted time-series into vectors in phase spaces and interpreted novel events as outliers of a normal distribution.
+Alfeo et al. [89] proposed an anomaly detection approach based on deep learning for smart manufacturing.
+They combined an autoencoder with a discriminator based on general heuristics, proving the convenience of this approach over Isolation Forest in industrial applications.
+Yang et al. [90] proposed a high-dimensional anomaly detection algorithm based on Isolated Forest with a deep autoencoder (AE-IForest), mapping high-dimensional data to a low-dimensional space and fusing reconstruction error with data isolation scores for anomaly detection.

-Derbentsev et al. [127] discuss short-term forecasting of cryptocurrency time series using random forests and a stochastic gradient boosting machine, highlighting the applicability of machine learning ensembles for forecasting cryptocurrency prices.
-Pop et al. [128] analyze the performance of random forests and gradient boosting algorithms in forecasting energy consumption, and compare them to a Weighted Average Ensemble Method.
-Mienye et al. [129] present a concise overview of ensemble learning, covering bagging, boosting, and stacking, and focuses on widely used ensemble algorithms, including random forest and gradient boosting.
+Derbentsev et al. [91] discuss short-term forecasting of cryptocurrency time series using random forests and a stochastic gradient boosting machine, highlighting the applicability of machine learning ensembles for forecasting cryptocurrency prices.
+Pop et al. [92] analyze the performance of random forests and gradient boosting algorithms in forecasting energy consumption, and compare them to a Weighted Average Ensemble Method.
+Mienye et al. [93] present a concise overview of ensemble learning, covering bagging, boosting, and stacking, and focuses on widely used ensemble algorithms, including random forest and gradient boosting.

 3.3.
-Neural Networks
+Deep Neural Networks